Died aged c. 88

 Revd John Wesley MA first preached in Kendal on Monday 9th April 1753 in a large convenient room where Mr Ingham's society used to meet.
 A Methodist society was later formed and met in the Old Play House in the Market Place.
 Later the society moved to The Fold in Stricklandgate and then into a new chapel on this site in 1808.
 The present chapel opened on Thursday 29th March 1883.

-Stricklandgate, Kendal, United Kingdom where he preached (1752)
+Stricklandgate, Kendal, United Kingdom where they preached (1753)

 Part of this building is Mawnan's 'Old Meeting House' and where John Wesley is said to have stayed c.1750.

-Wesley Cottage, Carwinion Road, Mawnan Smith, United Kingdom where he stayed (1749)
+Wesley Cottage, Carwinion Road, Mawnan Smith, United Kingdom where they stayed (1750)

 Forty yards south of this building on the last side of the site of The Foundery, John Wesley's headquarters 1750-78 and the first Methodist book room.
 The mother of the Wesleys died there 30th July 1742.